-Every endeavor worth pursuing requires a first step.
+Every endeavor worth pursuing requires the first step.
 And I believe the first step just might be the hardest because there’s such a battlefield in the mind to overcome.
 It’s easier to become discouraged and throw in the towel.
-I have to not only fight the big letdowns, but the lies in my mind and heart that subtly say:
+I have to not only fight the big letdowns but the lies in my mind and heart that subtly say:

 - I can’t

 - God could never use someone like me